 Your new storage system components must be initially configured using a serial cable connection to the HSG80 array controllers.
-You may change one or more of the following settings: SCSI-2 or SCSI-3 mode, CCL enabled or disabled, transparent or multiple-bus failover mode, and arbitrated loop or fabric mode.
+You may change one or more of the following settings: SCSI-2 or SCSI-3 mode, CCL enabled or disabled, transparent or multi-bus failover mode, and fabric mode.